Dunedan/mbp-2016-linux/README.md

 default.
 In that case, you might want to use a tool like [`mbpfan`](https://github.com/dgraziotin/mbpfan).

+Models with the T2 chip need patches to applesmc, as the T2 chip is the SMC These patches are in [linux-mbp-arch](https://github.com/aunali1/linux-mbp-arch).
+If you want mbpfan on T2 Macs, refer to [this](https://wiki.t2linux.org/guides/fan/).

 The ambient light sensor is working out of the box for the models without Touch Bar, using the `applesmc` module as well.
 In models with Touch Bar, the ambient light sensor isn't connected to the traditional SMC, but to the iBridge